-Atherton Hospital is the major acute and primary hub facility for the Cairns and Hinterland Hospital and Health Service Tablelands region.
+Atherton Hospital is a major acute and primary hub facility for the Tablelands region.
 It provides services to approximately 45,000 residents distributed across the southern Atherton Tablelands and areas to the west.
-This includes Atherton, Croydon, Herberton, Malanda, Millaa Millaa, Ravenshoe and Yungaburra.
+This includes Atherton, Croydon, Georgetown, Forsayth, Herberton, Malanda, Millaa Millaa, Ravenshoe and Yungaburra.

-It is the largest referral centre on the Tablelands and a key health facility for the provision of both frontline and community health care.
-It offers emergency, general medical and surgical, aged care and low risk maternity services, as well as providing visiting specialist services in paediatrics, gastroenterology, psychiatry and women’s health.
+It is a key health facility for the provision of both frontline and community health care.
+It offers emergency, general medical, surgical, aged care and low risk maternity services, as well as providing visiting specialist services in paediatrics, gastroenterology, psychiatry and women's health.

-The hospital is 104 years old in parts and is in need of renewal to continue providing contemporary healthcare.
+The hospital is over 100 years old in parts and is in need of renewal to continue providing contemporary healthcare.

 About the redevelopment

 In the 2016/17 State Budget, the government announced the redevelopment of the Atherton Hospital as part of the $230 million Advancing Queensland’s Health Infrastructure Program (AQHIP).

-The redevelopment of Atherton Hospital will provide a new purpose-built Clinical Services Building, which includes an Emergency Department, Medical Imaging, operating theatres, and some replacement inpatient beds.
-The redevelopment will also refurbish one floor of beds in the existing hospital building, and improve outpatient and community health facilities.
+The redevelopment of Atherton Hospital will provide a new purpose-built Clinical Services Building, which includes an Emergency Department, Medical Imaging, operating theatres and inpatient ward areas.
+General refurbishments will take place in the existing building.

 Stage 1 Redevelopment

 Design of the redevelopment is currently underway and the following key elements are proposed for inclusion, subject to further engagement and approval.

 - Improvements to the Emergency Department will provide: